What Is Full Coverage Car Insurance in Florida?

 Damage to the Other Driver's Vehicle and Property

 Property damage liability covers repairs to the other driver's car, fence, mailbox or any property you damage in an accident.
 Florida requires only $10,000 in property damage liability, which is often insufficient for modern vehicle repairs.
-Full coverage policies typically include $50,000 to $100,000 in property damage liability, protecting you from personal lawsuits if you cause a serious accident.
+Most full coverage policies include $50,000 to $100,000 in property damage liability.
+Higher limits reduce your personal liability exposure if you cause a serious accident.

 healthInsurance icon